ravisheth/mapsseq/README.md

 - Clean and sterilize Swinnex 13mm filter holders, gasket O-rings, punched nylon mesh filters via UV sterilization.
 - Place each filters in a Swinnex filter holder with gasket O-ring.
 - Start with the 15um filter.
 Place 2 filters in assembly.
-	- Take sample and resuspend in 1mL of nuclease-free water.
+	- Take sample and resuspend in 1mL of TET.
 Connect a 3mL syringe to the filter.
 Pipette the 1mL into the filter, and carefully push liquid through the filter applying minimal pressure to the syringe.
 Collect sample in a sterile 1.5mL tube and repeat this filtering step twice for a total of three times.
 Set flow-through aside; this fraction contains particles smaller than 15um.
-	- Aspirate 500uL of nuclease free water, flow back and forth through the filter assembly for a total of three times.
+	- Aspirate 500uL of TET, flow back and forth through the filter assembly for a total of three times.
 Pull remaining liquid in the syringe and set aside; this contains particles greater than 15um.
 - Switch filters to the 7um filter.
 Place 2 filters in assembly.
 	- Connect a 3mL syringe to the filter.
 Pipette the 1mL <15um sample into the filter, and carefully push liquid through the filter applying minimal pressure to the syringe.
 Collect sample in a sterile 1.5mL tube and repeat this filtering step twice for a total of three times.
 Save flow-through; this  contains particles smaller than 7um.
-	- Aspirate 1mL of nuclease-free water.
+	- Aspirate 1mL of TET.
 In the syringe, flow back and forth through the filter assembly.
 Repeat this wash for a total of three times.
 	- Aspirate 500uL of TET; flow back and forth through the filter assembly.
 Pull remaining liquid in the syringe and set aside; this fraction contains particles 7-15um
-- Quantify numbers and store in amber tube for long term storage at -20C.
+- Quantify numbers and store in amber tube for short term storage at 4C (5 days maximum) or long term storage at -20C.

 ### Encapsulation
 ##### Equipment preparation